Date(s) - 30/11/2020 - 03/12/2020

 Register: here (you are required to upload an abstract upon registration

 The abstract is for a poster presentation on your research.
 Although there is no limit to the number of words, abstracts are often a length of about 250-300 words.
+The abstract must include a title, the names of the authors and affiliations.
 You will receive information on how to upload your poster presentation online once the course site is established.

 IBA has a maximum of 20 attendee participants.
 If these are oversubscribed, this is how applicants will be prioritized: PhD candidates / “forskerlinjestudenter” > postdocs > associates.